Miss Mississippi's Teen

 The Miss Mississippi's Teen competition is the pageant that selects the representative for the U.S. state of Mississippi in the Miss America's Teen pageant.

-Avery McNair of Magee was crowned Miss Mississippi's Teen on April 27, 2025 at the Ardis T. Williams Auditorium in Vicksburg, Mississippi.
-She will compete for the title of Miss America's Teen 2026 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida in September 2025.
+Madalyn Sullivan of Oxford was crowned Miss Mississippi's Teen on June 13, 2026, at the Vicksburg Convention Center in Vicksburg, Mississippi.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026 in West Palm Beach, Florida, and was named first runner-up.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.